Attorney Profile

 Board Certified by Texas Board of Legal Specialization

 To become Board Certified, a lawyer must have extensive trial and appellate experience.
 Once a lawyer accumulates the required experience then the lawyer must receive recommendations from judges and other lawyers.
 Upon submission of these qualifications to the Texas Board of Legal Specialization (TBLS) the application is reviewed.
-If the lawyer meets the objective experience qualifications then the Board allows the attorney to sit for the specialization exam.
-The Specialization Exam is often said to be harder than the Bar Exam.
-So, you can see, Board Certification Matters.
-This sets Pamela Boggess apart from most other Fort Worth criminal attorneys.

 Texas Tech University School of Law | Doctorate of Jurisprudence | 2009